sumaiyakona/kioptrix-full-walkthrough/README.md

 But, the file we need to get into asks for the root permit and we don't have one.
 This would’ve worked in the past but it seems it doesn’t work anymore since this is a very old machine.
 So, we got only one way to get through i.e. by SQLi.

-Step 8:
+Step 7:
 On another note, we find out, kioptrix3.com/gallery, let’s look into that!
+Showing this only because you can always find clues if you look a li'll hard.
+Although we found it through directory brute-force in Step 4.

 ![1](https://user-images.githubusercontent.com/31168741/199956198-94b4f909-fe87-4d1c-80b9-3e46039317f3.PNG)
 ![1](https://user-images.githubusercontent.com/31168741/199956287-5dbe1054-01a6-4e3d-926e-40ad9e16ba47.PNG)
 ![1](https://user-images.githubusercontent.com/31168741/199956549-19251424-d62e-4eb7-9a71-b154b4efb088.PNG)
 ![1](https://user-images.githubusercontent.com/31168741/199956655-de874a9a-4dd9-49b0-bfdc-db8a1883a3cd.PNG)

-Dumping tables by using sqlmap from the database named gallery.
+Although we could do the manual injection, I used sqlmap for a better understading and time saviour not to mention.
+Dumping tables from the database named **gallery**.

 ![image](https://user-images.githubusercontent.com/31168741/199956733-689a32cb-bc7c-4b10-873e-07d5cda81bf1.png)
 ![image](https://user-images.githubusercontent.com/31168741/199956759-1816ea99-f341-4ebc-ac08-3784c5a0ca9b.png)